 Southern Baptists firmly believe in the complete and absolute trustworthiness of the Bible as God’s Word.
 We are fully committed to carry out the mission Jesus gave His followers to make, baptize, and teach reproducing disciples of the Lord Jesus Christ (Matthew 28:19–20).

 Southern Baptists value cooperation as a core commitment of how we can most effectively accomplish Kingdom purposes.
-We believe the Acts 1:8 mandate underscores the need for churches to network with other churches in local associations and state Baptist conventions to reach their respective Jerusalems and Judeas with the Gospel, and with the ministry initiatives of the SBC to reach to out to their Samarias and the uttermost parts of the lost world.
+We believe the expanding set of Great Commission mandates outlined in Acts 1:8 (“be my witnesses in Jerusalem, in all Judea and Samaria, and to the end of the earth”) underscores the need for churches to network with other churches in local associations and state Baptist conventions to reach their respective Jerusalems and Judeas with the Gospel, and with the ministry initiatives of the SBC to reach to out to their Samarias and the uttermost parts of the lost world.

 Since local associations are geographically closest to the churches, the SBC has relied heavily on local associations to determine the “baptistic” character of churches that network with the Convention.
 As the racial and ethnic diversity of the Convention has increased, some of the ethnic, language, and racial fellowships have assisted in this role as well.
 For information about these fellowships, contact the SBC Executive Office of Convention Advancement.

 Each association and state and regional convention sets its own criteria for participation and adopts its own set of cooperative ministries.
 Contact information for the local association and state or regional Baptist convention closest to you can be found here.